Motivate your Teachers

 encourages participation!

-5. In Egypt, I listen to my teacher’s concerns
+5. In Egypt, I listen to my

-from appreciating tangible accomplishments, I ensure that I
+Apart from appreciating tangible accomplishments,

-listen to my teacher’s feedback and concerns.
-Although this is
+I ensure that I listen to my teacher’s feedback and

-important responsibility, it is particularly necessary
+responsibility, it is particularly necessary

 when I am implementing a new initiative.

-New initiatives involve demand
+New initiatives involve demand extra effort as it

-extra effort as it often means a new way of
+often means a new way of performing work.

-be opposition or disgruntlement moving forward
+There may be opposition or disgruntlement

-with something new.
+moving forward with something new.

-Recognizing my teachers’ viewpoints is encouraging because it allows them
+Recognizing my teachers’ viewpoints is

-to know their voices are heard and contributing to a collaborative and trusting
+to know their voices are heard and contributing

-work atmosphere.
-I acknowledge when teachers make good points and
+I acknowledge when teachers make good points

-take the time to fully explain how a new initiative will improve student
+and take the time to fully explain how a new

-growth or make their own jobs easier.
+their own jobs easier.

 6- I uplift my teachers' ideas

-them.
-Teachers have enormous expertise and diverse
+eachers have enormous expertise and diverse

-Providing a platform for them to share with others not
+perspectives.
+Providing a platform for them to

-and supports their work, but it also provides others
+supports their work, but it also provides others

 with learning